xpdota/guide-scratch/3pty/LogGuide.md

 within them, it is usually easier to simply split them on the delimiter (`|` for network lines, `:` for parsed lines) .
 You also don't have to worry the efficiency of your regular expression.

-Ideally, your best best for anything more complicated is to use something like Cactbot that pre-parses a lot for you.
+Ideally, your best bet for anything more complicated is to use something like Cactbot that pre-parses a lot for you.
 This has the advantage that if a line format change, the fix only needs to be made in a single, central place, and then triggers and overlays will work again.